 Preheat oven to 300 degrees.
 Coat a 9×13 inch baking pan with cooking spray.

-Add the oats, wheat germ and pecans stirring to mix well.
-Spread evenly in the pan.
-Cook until the mixture is lightly browned, about 25 minutes, stirring halfway through cooking time.
-Remove from oven.
+Cook until the mixture is lightly browned, about 25 minutes, stirring halfway through the cooking time.
+Remove from the oven.

 Increase the oven temperature to 350 degrees.

-Pour over oat mixture and stir to combine.
-Spread evenly in pan and return to oven.
-Bake until oats are crisp, about 30 minutes, stirring halfway through cooking.
+Pour over the oat and nut mixture stirring to combine.
+Spread evenly in the pan and return to the oven.
+Bake until the oats are crisp, about 30 minutes, stirring halfway through cooking.

-Toss with dried fruit.
-May be stored up to one month in the refrigerator in an air-tight container.
+Toss with your choice of dried fruit.
+May be stored for up to one month in the refrigerator in an air-tight container.